 What is a vegan diet?

-The term ‘vegan’ was born in 1944 when The Vegan Society founder Donald Watson coined the word to describe a person who avoids using animal products at all parts of their lifestyle because they believe it’s unethical.
+The term vegan was born in 1944.
+That was when Donald Watson, founder of the Vegan Society, first used the word to describe a person who avoids using animal products at all parts of their life because they believe it is unethical.

 What is a plant-based diet?

 The word “plant-based” was coined in 1980 by a biochemist.
 He used it for his research on a diet that does not include meat.
 The word is now used to describe diets that are plant-based, and not just for animals.

 If you are plant-based, you focus more on consuming foods that come mostly from plants.
 You are not necessarily vegan or vegetarian or that you NEVER consume dairy, meats, and poultry, or fish.